 - Kava Stress Relief tea: (like chamomile on steroids)

-- Life Extension magnesium or other forms except Magnesium Oxide (Brush your teeth after drinking; it’s acidic.)
+- Magnesium or other forms except for Magnesium Oxide (brush your teeth after drinking; it’s acidic)

 - 5-HTP: stimulates more natural melatonin production, which makes you sleepier